-Peritonitis is an inflammation or infection of the peritoneum.
-The peritoneum is a thin tissue lining that covers the inside of the abdominal cavity.
+Peritonitis is inflammation of the peritoneum.
+This is the thin tissue that covers the inside of the abdomen.
 It also covers the outside of the intestines and other abdominal organs.

-There are several types:
+There are three types:

-- Dialysis-related peritonitis—caused by bacteria that enter the peritoneal cavity during or after peritoneal dialysis (a treatment for kidney disease).
+- Dialysis-related—bacteria enters the peritoneal cavity during or after peritoneal dialysis to treat kidney disease

 Copyright © Nucleus Medical Media, Inc.

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Tests may include:

-There are no current guidelines to prevent peritonitis.
+There are no current guidelines to prevent this health problem.

 American College of Gastroenterology